Tuesday, December 25th, 2012

 1. By present-day standards, the R129 is not a large car.
 It's no Miata, but it feels completely manageable, aided by fine visibility in all directions and an incredibly tight turning circle.
 Going in, I knew about the hilarious 4,100-pound curb weight, and I was expecting that to result in a nautical driving experience.
 Going out, I was thinking "German Mustang."

 2. Even this palpably neglected example hauled the mail.
-The midrange acceleration was like (I assume) having a syringe of endorphins injected into my brain.
 Fast?
 By the numbers, and by current standards, not remotely; the best zero-to-60 time I'd seen was 6.3 seconds, putting the SL500 roughly on par with a modern V6 Camry.
 But from the driver's seat, it felt like a bullet train above 3,000 rpm, all that mass sucking to the pavement as the torque surged the car forward with the sort of hand-of-God sensation that I typically associate with turbodiesels.
 So I had to correct my previous impression that the SL500 was a boulevard queen.
 Okay, it still kind of looked like something I bought new for my wife back when the drug money was flowing, but in fact, this was a little German muscle car.
 A Mustang in spirit as well as size (actually, the R129 is about 13 inches shorter than a 2013 Mustang), except with a massively nicer interior and an engine that, even after 110,000 presumably arduous miles, sent fewer vibrations through the steering wheel than my Prelude's 2.2-liter four.

 Time to take a step back.
 What had I unearthed here?
-A top-of-the-line German luxury roadster, originally $90,000 or so, with a storied history dating back to the iconic Gullwing 300SL, an evidently awesome 315-horsepower V8, a surprisingly maneuverable feel, and oh yeah, the first fully automated power top in the business, a removable hardtop, and a standard Bose stereo with a subwoofer?
+A top-of-the-line German luxury roadster, originally $90,000 or so, with a storied history dating back to the iconic Gullwing 300SL, an evidently awesome 315-horsepower V8, a surprisingly maneuverable feel, and oh yeah, a fully automated power soft-top, a removable hardtop, and a standard Bose stereo with a subwoofer?
 All for the cost of a new base-model Nissan Versa?

 "Okay," I said to no one in particular.
 "I'm in."